PoPRuns/LiveSplit.POPTLC/README.md

+# Notice

+**8th October, 2024** - The contents of this repository has been moved to the [repo](https://github.com/PoPRuns/PoP.AutoSplitters) containing all the other Prince of Persia Autosplitters and will be maintained there.

+---

 # LiveSplit.POPTLC

 Autosplitter for Prince of Persia: The Lost Crown.
 Developed by diggity and Meta for the $10,000 Speedrun.com challenge.